Akurganow/use-persisted-state/README.md

 - Persist the state to `localStorage`, `sessionStorage` or almost anything else implements [storage API](https://github.com/Akurganow/use-persisted-state/blob/master/docs/storage-api.md)
 - The state factory takes as many keys as needed, so you don't have to call the factory for each variable
-- Written with the Typescript, the definitions go with the library
+- Written with the TypeScript, the definitions go with the library
 - No dependencies

 ## Example